French Polishing & Wood Repair Experts

 French polishing has been widely used since the 18th century.
 The Victorians helped make it very popular for finishing their expensive woods such as Mahogany.

-It is a process that can be used to finish floors, musical instruments, fine furniture and other artefacts made of wood.
+It is a process that can be used to finish floors, musical instruments, fine wooden furniture and other artefacts made of wood.
 By using this technique, we can easily restore wooden surfaces removing scratches, watermarks, dents and gouges.

 If you wish to see your beautiful wood restored to its former glory and enjoy the splendour of the wood itself, French Polishing is the best way to achieve this.